 Since 1999, the Brantford campus has transformed the downtown core of the City of Brantford into what is now a thriving student community.
-The campus is home to more than 3,000 students and is 1 of the fastest growing university campuses in Ontario.
-If there is 1 thing our students and alumni agree on, it's that Laurier offers a fantastic overall university experience.
-That's why in 2017, out of all undergraduate students surveyed across Canada, Laurier ranked their student satisfaction the highest in the Maclean's University Rankings.
+The campus is home to more than 3,000 students and is one of the fastest growing university campuses in Ontario.
+If there is one thing our students and alumni agree on, it's that Laurier offers a fantastic overall university experience.
+That is why in 2017, 2018 and 2019, out of all undergraduate students surveyed across Canada, Laurier student satisfaction ranked the the highest in the Maclean's University Rankings.

-We offer a diverse number of programs on our Brantford Campus, including: Community Health, Criminology, Digital Media & Journalism, English, Health Administration, History, Human Rights & Human Diversity, Indigenous Studies, Labour Studies & Career Development, Law & Society, Psychology, Social & Environmental Justice, as well as Youth & Children's Studies.
-We also offer a Bachelor of Arts and Science in Public Health, a Bachelor of Business Technology Manangement, a Bachelor of Design (BDes) in User Experience (UX) Design, a Bachelor of Fine and Applied Arts (BFAA) in Game Design & Development, and a Bachelor of Social Work (BSW).
-Our LLB + BA program allow students to earn a Laurier Bachelor of Arts (BA) degree (in either Criminology, Law & Society, or Human Rights & Human Diversity) and a law degree (LLB) from the University of Sussex, United Kingdom (UK), in only 6 years.
+We offer a diverse number of programs on our Brantford Campus, including Community Health, Criminology, Digital Media & Journalism, English, Health Administration, History, Human Rights & Human Diversity, Indigenous Studies, Law & Society, Psychology, Social & Environmental Justice, and Youth & Children's Studies.
+We also offer a Bachelor of Arts and Science (BASc) in Public Health, a Bachelor of Business Technology Management, a Bachelor of Design (BDes) in User Experience (UX) Design, a Bachelor of Fine and Applied Arts (BFAA) in Game Design & Development and a Bachelor of Social Work (BSW).
+Our LLB + BA program allows students to earn a Laurier Bachelor of Arts (BA) degree (in either Criminology, Law & Society or Human Rights & Human Diversity) and a law degree (LLB) from the University of Sussex, United Kingdom (UK), in only 6 years.

 New academic offerings at our Brantford campus include:

-- Bachelor of Arts (BA) in Psychology with a specialiation in Forensic Psychology
+- Bachelor of Arts (BA) in Psychology with a specialization in Forensic Psychology

 In addition to opportunities for high school applicants, our partnership with a number of Ontario colleges allows students to enter university studies with relevant transfer credits that shorten the length of time required to complete a degree.
-Class sizes are small, and first-year students are guaranteed residence.
 Find details about transfer opportunities at Laurier.